qsdrqs/sactor/README.md

 The only required key is `command` for each test command.
 The `arbitrary_key` is optional and can be arbitrary key-value pairs can be added to the test command.

+`%t` is a placeholder that will be replaced with the path to the testing target executable.

 Command is executed in the same working directory where the json file is located.